microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/trustframeworkkeyset-generatekey.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This api can be used to generate a key and a secret automatically in the keyset.
-Caller doesn't have to provide a secret here.
+Generate a key and a secret automatically in the keyset.
+The caller doesn't have to provide a secret.

 ## Permissions